FAQs

 Have the plans been finalised?

 Yes.
-There may be some minor changes as we move through planning.
-CHP has worked with the residents, wider community members, specialist partners (such as the Alzheimer’s Society) and Chelmsford City Council to ensure that we create the best possible place for people to live.
-Our aim is to deliver multi-generational living that meets the needs of local people – so it’s important we listen to feedback and shape our approach with customers and communities at the heart.
+Our proposals are now being considered as part of the formal planning application process.
+CHP has worked with the residents, wider community members, specialist partners (such as the Alzheimer’s Society) and Chelmsford City Council to ensure that we create the best possible place for people to live and our aim is to deliver multi-generational living that meets the needs of local people – so it’s important we listen to feedback and shape our approach with customers and communities at the heart.

 Who is involved in this process?

-We also have a range of partners – from architects to advisors, communications specialists to building contractors.
-All have been selected (many with resident involvement) because they are committed to a truly consultative process that listens to ideas and feedback.
+We also have a range of partners – from architects to advisors, communications specialists and building contractors.
+All have been selected (many with resident involvement) because they are committed to a truly consultative process, with a customer and community focus.
+People from our partner organisations will be at our consultation events and are happy to answer any questions you may have.

 Are there any concerns or issues about the existing homes?